amannn/next-intl/packages/use-intl/README.md

 Internationalization is an essential part of the user experience. use-intl gives you everything you need to get language subtleties right and has always got your back whenever you need to fine-tune a translation.

-- 🌟 **ICU message syntax**: Localize your messages with interpolation, plurals, ordinal pluralization, enum-based label selection, and rich text.
+- 🌟 **ICU message syntax**: Localize your messages with interpolation, plurals, ordinal pluralization, enum-based label selection and rich text.
 - 📅 **Dates, times & numbers**: Use global formats for a consistent look & feel of your app and apply fine-tuning as necessary.
 - ✅ **Type-safe**: Speed up development with autocompletion for message keys and catch typos early with compile-time checks.
 - 💡 **Hooks-only API**: Learn a single API that can be used across your code base to turn translations into plain strings or rich text.